 - partly refunding premium payments where the whole amount has been paid up front

 Customers should expect value from the products they buy, and this is particularly important in the current period of economic uncertainty.
-We have asked insurers to assess how coronavirus has affected the value of the products they offer within the next 6 months to ensure that the cover they provide still meets customers’ needs.
+We have asked insurers to assess how coronavirus has affected the value of the products they offer to ensure that the cover they provide still meets customers’ needs.
 Many insurance providers are already considering how their products have been affected by coronavirus and are taking action, for example by offering customer rebates.

-If you are struggling to afford your insurance payments see our section on 'Insurance customers in financial difficulty' above.
+If you are struggling to afford your insurance payments, see our section on insurance for customers in financial difficulty, above.